 Wedding Vows (Circling the Sacred Fire):

-The bride, defining the divine vitality, leads the groom in the initial three rounds, while the groom leads in the last four rounds, connoting equalization and fulfilment.
+The bride, defining the divine vitality, leads the groom in the initial three rounds, while the groom leads in the last four rounds, connoting equalization and fulfillment.
 Each phera has its own essentialness.

 Mangal Sutra and Sindoor: